justinpearson/Batch-YouTube-upload/README.md

 ### Error: redirect_uri_mismatch

-The redirect URI in the request, http://localhost:8080/, does not match the ones authorized for the OAuth client.
-Visit https://console.developers.google.com/apis/credentials/oauthclient/blahblahblah to update the authorized redirect URIs.
+"The redirect URI in the request, http://localhost:8080/, does not match the ones authorized for the OAuth client.
+Visit https://console.developers.google.com/apis/credentials/oauthclient/blahblahblah to update the authorized redirect URIs."

 - Went to <https://developers.google.com/identity/protocols/OpenIDConnect#setredirecturi>.
 - Added "http://localhost:8080/" to 'redirect url' in some google api page.
+- I see `client_secrets.json` has the line `"redirect_uris": []`, maybe I should've filled it in?

 ### Error: "UserWarning: Cannot access oauth2.json: No such file or directory"